sbhunia/sbhunia.github.io/index.md

 ### Biography:

-I am a final year PhD candidate in Computer Science and Engineering at the University of Nevada, Reno, advised by Prof. [Shamik Sengupta](http://www.cse.unr.edu/~shamik/).
-I am lucky to be working with wonderful colleagues at the computer networking laboratory ([CNL](http://cnl.cse.unr.edu)).
+I am a postdoctoral scholar at the Computer Science and Engineering at the University of California, Davis.
+My superviser is Prof. [Prasant Mohapatra](http://faculty.engineering.ucdavis.edu/mohapatra/).
+I am lucky to be working with a very enthusiastic [group](http://spirit.cs.ucdavis.edu/).
+Before joing UC Davis, I obtained my PhD degree in Computer Science and Engineering from the University of Nevada, Reno.
+My PhD advisor was Prof. [Shamik Sengupta](http://www.cse.unr.edu/~shamik/).
 My thesis is focused on defense against smart malicious entities in wireless communications.
-Before joining UNR, I received a Master’s degree in Distributed and Mobile Computing from Jadavpur University, India in 2010, and my Bachelor’s degree in Electronics and Communication Engineering from West Bengal University of Technology, Kolkata, India in 2008.
+I received a Master’s degree in Distributed and Mobile Computing from Jadavpur University, India in 2010, and my Bachelor’s degree in Electronics and Communication Engineering from West Bengal University of Technology, Kolkata, India in 2008.

 ___________________________________